VICE PRESIDENT OF HUMAN RESOURCES

 - Translates the strategic and tactical business plans into HR strategic and operational plans.

-- Advances existing talent development strategies and initiatives in a manner ensures/tracks the quality of assessment, dialogue and follow-up across all levels of the organization.
+- Advances existing talent development strategies and initiatives in a manner that ensures/tracks the quality of assessment, dialogue and follow-up across all levels of the organization.

 - Builds a comprehensive diversity and inclusion strategy and builds diversity and inclusion as a capability throughout leadership and in the organization.